ShermanZero/PlanogramHelper/README.md

 ----

-*And it all comes together cleanly, quickly, and presentably to allow you to do this in under 30 seconds:*
+*It all comes together cleanly, quickly, and presentably to allow you to do this in under 30 seconds:*

 ![image](https://user-images.githubusercontent.com/16752746/187807590-eaf35a17-a683-4670-b1d5-6581f985afc5.png)